ManAlarFor/JS-Basics_DWEC/README.md

 <h2>Index</h2>

 This is the login page.
 Both username and password are used as values, to make it easier to log in.
 If either the password or the username is wrong or has less than 3 characters, an error message will be displayed, and, if both credentials are correct, a welcoming message will appear and, after 2 seconds, the web will be running.
 The JavaScript documents linked to this page are "login.js", which manages the log in checking if the credentials are correct.
-The other fuction called here is "setSessionStorage.js", which adds an element in the Session Storage by the given username and password.
+The other fuctions called here are "indexedDBStart.js", that inicializes the database, and "indexedDBPut.js", which adds an element to the DB by the given username and password.
 This page and the subpages have been enhanced with Bootstrap 5.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Esta es la página de inicio de sesión.
 El usuario y la contraseña están establecidos como value para hacer más fácil el inicio.
 Si la contraseña o el usuario es incorrecto o menor de 3 carácteres, un mensaje de error aparecerá, mientras que si estos son correctos, mostrará un mensaje de bienvenida y en 2 segundos, se mostrará el resto de la página.
 Los documentos JavaScript enlazados a esta página son "login.js", la cual controla el inicio de sesión comprobando si las credenciales son correctas.
-La otra funcion invocada aquí es "setSessionStorage.js", la cual añade un elemento al Session Storage dados el usuario y la contraseña.
+Las otras funciones invocadas aquí son "indexedDBStart.js", que inicializa la base de datos, y "indexedDBPut.js" la cual añade un elemento a la BBDD dados el usuario y la contraseña.
 Tanto esta página como las subpáginas han sido mejoradas con Bootstrap 5.

 <img src="./img/LandPageLogin.png">